 - Spiti’s weather and the terrain are fragile.
 Go prepared with a basic list of things to carry on a Spiti trip.

 - Usually, BSNL signals work throughout Spiti valley, but in Kibber they can get a bit patchy.
 However, when you hit the road to Kaza you should get connectivity.
-You get good signals at Ki monastery.
+You get good signals at the Ki monastery.
 For details on mobile phone connectivity in Spiti valley, refer to our article on 11 Tips on Mobile Phone Connectivity in Spiti Valley

 We can not stress enough on the need to save the Himalayan ecology and communities from the negative impact of increasing travel in the region.
 Spiti’s water supply is highly dependent on snowfall in the region.
 Lesser snowfall during winter means, lack of water during summer for farming (which is the major occupation here) and utilities.
 By following simple practices we can do our bit to conserve this eco-sensitive zone:

-- Carry a refillable water-bottle
+- Carry a refillable water bottle

 - Use and encourage the building of dry toilets